sweety-sg/SQL-Parser-in-JAVA/README.md

 ## Clone the Project

-Clone the project from the following github link into your system using command
+Clone the project from the following github link into your system.

 ```sh
 git clone https://github.com/sweety-sg/SQL-Parser-in-JAVA